jsware/able-buttons/README.md

 ```

 ```
-Sketch uses 944 bytes (3%) of program storage space.
+Sketch uses 1140 bytes (3%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 10 bytes (0%) of dynamic memory, leaving 2038 bytes for local variables.
+Global variables use 15 bytes (0%) of dynamic memory, leaving 2033 bytes for local variables.
 Maximum is 2048 bytes.
 ```

-...with 10 bytes for global variables (1 extra byte).
+...with 15 bytes for global variables (6 extra bytes).

 ## Installation